With every financial decision you make, there will be pros and cons.

-The Australian Government now allows individuals experiencing financial hardship from Coronavirus – who meet specific eligibility criteria – to access up to $10,000 of their superannuation in the 2019/2020 financial year, and an additional $10,000 in the 2020/2021 financial year.
+The Australian Government now allows individuals experiencing financial hardship from Coronavirus to access their superannuation early.
+Those who meet the eligibility criteria can withdraw up to $10,000 the 2019/2020 financial year and another $10,000 in the 2020/2021 financial year.

 On balance.
-If you don’t genuinely need the money, keep it in superannuation.
-It is one of the best ways you can grow your lifetime wealth as it is tax effective, and no-one wants to be left short of funds when they retire.
+If you don’t genuinely need the money, keep it in superannuation because it is tax effective and one of the best ways to grow your lifetime wealth.
+Plus, no-one wants to be left short of funds when they retire!

 Please note: we do not provide tax, legal or accounting advice.
 This guide has been written for general informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 We encourage you to consult your own tax, legal and accounting advisers before engaging in any transaction.